nicolasdiez/my-own-blockchain/README.md

 # How to run the Client web server

-- Open PyCharm terminal (or any other cli)
+- Open CLI terminal in project root (ej. /my-own-blockchain)
-- Go to the blockchain_client directory ($ cd ...\blockchain_client)
-- Run file "blockchain_client.py" with the following arguments: -p PORT_NUMBER (eg: python blockchain_client.py -p 8081)
+- Run file "blockchain_client.py" with the following arguments: -p PORT_NUMBER (eg: python blockchain_client/blockchain_client.py -p 8081)
 - Now a blockchain Client is running on: http://127.0.0.1:8081/

-- You can run as many Clients as you want by changing the PORTNUMBER (eg: python blockchain_client.py -p 8082, python blockchain_client.py -p 8083, ...)
+- You can run as many Clients as you want by changing the PORTNUMBER (eg: python blockchain_client/blockchain_client.py -p 8082, python blockchain_client/blockchain_client.py -p 8083, ...)

 - You can check the file "blockchain client UI.JPG" to get an idea of the client UI